corundum/corundum/docs/source/rb/cqm.rst

 .. object:: Offset

-    The offset field contains the offset to the start of the receive completion queue manager region, relative to the start of the current region.
+    The offset field contains the offset to the start of the completion queue manager region, relative to the start of the current region.

     .. table::